11 Amazing Places To Visit In Coimbatore

 9. lack Thunder Amusement Park

-Black Thunder is an amusement and theme-based park that is built on the foothills of the Nilgiris and is about 40 kilometres from Coimbatore city in Mettupalayam.
+Black Thunder is an amusement and theme-based park that is built on the foothills of the Nilgiris and is about 40 kilometers from Coimbatore city in Mettupalayam.
 The park is built on an area of 75 acres and it accommodates 49 thrilling and amazing rides in the park.
 The park also has a hotel within its perimeter where guests can choose to stay for the night.
 Most guests prefer this option because everyone loves waking up in the morning to the beautiful views of the Nilgiris and the coffee and tea plantations surrounding the park.

 10. Monkey Falls

-The Monkey Falls gets its name from the numerous monkeys that dance and play around in the trees surrounding this cascading body of water located 65 kilometres away from Coimbatore city.
+The Monkey Falls gets its name from the numerous monkeys that dance and play around in the trees surrounding this cascading body of water located 65 kilometers away from Coimbatore city.
 Enveloped by green forests and rocky cliffs, the Monkey Falls is a welcome retreat from the hectic life of the city.
 You will need to take permission from the Tamil Nadu forest department office at Pollachi a fortnight before undertaking this journey.
 Many tourists love to take bath under waterfalls and if the same is applicable for you make sure that you carry a pair of extra shorts.
 Additionally, do not carry any food on the monkey falls trail as the monkeys are sure to get it from you.
 Apply a good insect repellent cream on you as you never know which insects or bugs might bite you in the forest.
 Guided tours are also available for visitors who want to know more about the flora and fauna of the place.

 11. Brookefields Mall

 The Brookefields Mall is one of the biggest malls in Coimbatore and was opened in 2009.
-It is one of the most visited malls in the city that was conceptualised by the Brookefield Estates Pvt Ltd. The mall is popular because it has both local and international brands.
-The mall also has a multiplex with six screen and a food court that serves a variety of dishes.
+It is one of the most visited malls in the city that was conceptualized by the Brookefield Estates Pvt Ltd. The mall is popular because it has both local and international brands.
+The mall also has a multiplex with six screens and a food court that serves a variety of dishes.
 Another unique selling point in this mall is the availability of games for both adults and kids.
 Facilities such as Wi-Fi connectivity, availability of ATMs, and multi-story parking is available here.

-Make sure to explore the coimbatore tourist places mentioned above when you make a visit.
+Make sure to explore the Coimbatore tourist places mentioned above when you make a visit.
 These tourist attractions are a mix of natural and cultural sites where the tourist can get an insight into the rich history and present of the city.